-- How did you know which sweater would fit your doll? - How can you sort your toys into two groups, like soft and hard toys? - What's the difference between these cookies and those donuts? - What if you made a parking space for each car?
-How will the drivers know which space is theirs? - How do you know how many sandwiches to pack for your teddy bear picnic? - How do you know if you have enough money to pay the bill?
+- How did you know which sweater would fit your doll?

+- How can you sort your toys into two groups, like soft and hard toys? - How can you split this group using something they have in common? - How would you organize your shoes by color / size? - What's the difference between these cookies and those donuts? - What will happen when there are too many cars on the track? - How can you make a parking space for each car? - How can you match the props to the superheroes/heroines? - How do you know how many sandwiches to pack for your teddy bear picnic? - How do you know how much to pay the taxi/bus driver/waiter? - How do you know if you have enough money to pay the bill?